-The President also announced his intent to create three new Institutes of Manufacturing (IMI), which are part of a larger National Network for Manufacturing Innovation (NNMI).
+The President also announced the opening of three new Institutes of Manufacturing (IMI), which are part of a larger National Network for Manufacturing Innovation (NNMI).
 This comes at the heels of the first institute in Youngstown, Ohio, which focuses on additive manufacturing.
 President Obama said, “There are things we can do, right now, to accelerate this trend. … A once-shuttered warehouse is now a state-of-the art lab where new workers are mastering the 3-D printing that has the potential to revolutionize the way we make almost everything.
 There's no reason this can't happen in other towns.”

 On March 9, 2012, President Obama proposed a $1 billion addition to his fiscal year 2013 budget that would create a network of up to 15 manufacturing innovation institutes around the country.
 The NNMI is intended to be a public-private partnership in a variety of regions around the country, with the aim of encouraging further competition and investment in American manufacturing.
 And in his State of the Union, he made clear his intent to see the Network completed by the end of his term.